 Neither the Securities and Exchange Commission, nor the Attorney General of the State of New York nor any other state securities regulator has approved or disapproved of these securities or determined if the prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

 This website must be read in conjunction with BREIT’s prospectus in order to fully understand all the implications and risks of an investment in BREIT.
+Please refer to the prospectus for more information regarding state suitability standards and consult a financial professional for share class availability and appropriateness.
 This website is neither an offer to sell nor a solicitation of an offer to buy securities.
 An offering is made only by the prospectus, which must be made available to you in connection with this offering and is available at www.breit.com/prospectus, and a prospectus filed with the Department of Law of the State of New York.
 Prior to making an investment, investors should read the prospectus, including the “Risk Factors” section therein, which contain the risks and uncertainties that we believe are material to our business, operating results, prospects and financial condition.